Welcome Transfer Students

 Transfer Advising and Registration sessions will include important information regarding the registration process and connect you with your academic advisor who will help you register for classes.

-- For transfer students enrolling Fall 2021: expect to receive information from the Advising Office in late March 2021 for Advising and Registration sessions taking place in mid-April 2021.
+For admitted students, if you haven't already, the first step to begin your Transfer Advising and Registration process is to complete the Commit form.
+Transfer students enrolling fall 2021 can expect to receive information from the Advising Office in late March 2021 for advising and registration sessions taking place in mid-April 2021.

 Are you an international student?
 Information for your advising and orientation is provided by International Student Services.